Shamanism in therapeutic practice

 Shamanic state of consciousness: Shamans work through ceremony and ritual accessing altered states of consciousness.
 They enter into 'non-ordinary' reality through drumming, rattling, or chanting by accessing an altered state of consciousness by producing brain waves in the theta range (as opposed to beta waves in open-eye ordinary reality).
 Non-ordinary reality is perceived 'real' and can be accessed at will for exploration, healing, and rebalancing.
 In non-ordinary reality notions of time and space are suspended.

-Shamanic journeying: It is a way to travel into the lower, upper, and middle worlds of non-ordinary reality through altered states of consciousness to find the source of an illness or issue, receive guidance, heal emotional wounds, discover our soul purpose, connect with ancestors, and perform energetic healing.
+Shamanic journeying: It is a way to travel into the lower, upper, and middle worlds of non-ordinary reality through altered states of consciousness (accessed through drumming, chanting, rattling) to find the source of an illness or issue, receive guidance, heal emotional wounds, discover our soul purpose, connect with ancestors, and perform energetic healing.
 For shamanic healing, the shaman journeys on behalf of the client or the shaman may lead the client to journey for herself.

 The upper and the lower world: The lower and the upper world are connected via the cosmic tree (axis mundi).
 They are energetic realities, and as such they are non-linear, timeless, and infinite.
 Also referred to as ‘non-ordinary’ reality, they exist outside of the human mind but also form different planes of human consciousness.
 They are accessed by the shamanic practitioner in the shamanic journey through altered/expanded states of consciousness.
 The upper world is often described as ethereal.
 The Lower world is inhabited by plants, animals, and human spirits.
 Landscapes often seem 'earthy' including forests, caves, the sea, jungles, etc.